 I see IndieWeb as sort of a movement in the direction of what I consider the halcyon days of the world wide web, when the Internet was still a wide open territory with seemingly endless possibilities.
 A space that had not yet succumb to corporate interests, pervasive advertising, surveillance capitalism, and Balkanization along national, political, and corporate boundaries.
 That's a Web I would very much like to revisit, one where users are peer creators sharing their work with others from a position of ownership and control.

 I'm probably a little atypical from the usual IndieWeb crowd.
 For one, I don't use proprietary social media - at all.
 No Twitter, Facebook, Instagram, any of that.
-About the closest thing was Reddit, and I finally kicked that habit earlier this year, as well.
+About the closest thing was Reddit, and I finally kicked that habit in 2019.
 I've tried a plethora of open-source, federated social networks (GNUSocial, Mastodon, Diaspora, Friendica, et al), but frankly - they all kind of suck (for various reasons).
 I favor open protocols over closed systems, and because I want to control and safeguard my own content, communications, and other data, I self-host all of my own services.
 For me, IndieWeb is more about controlling my publishing platform while allowing some interconnectivity with other like-minded persons, and less (not at all) about syndicating social content to and from silo services.

 About my website

 My homepage is my primary/only publishing platform.
 I use the POSTAB methodology (Publish on Own Site and That's All, Buddy).